 In March 2004, the Company and GSK entered into a strategic alliance for the development and commercialization of product candidates in a variety of therapeutic areas.
 In May 2004, the Company's stockholders approved the strategic alliance agreement.
 In connection with the alliance agreement, the Company received a \$20.0 million payment in May 2004.
-This payment is being amortized over the opt-in period of the agreement, which is currently estimated to be approximately 71/2 years.
+This payment is being amortized over the opt-in period of the agreement, which is currently estimated to be approximately 71⁄2 years.
 The Company recognized \$380,000 in revenue for the six months ended June 30, 2004.
 In addition, in May 2004 GSK, through an affiliate, purchased approximately 6.4 million shares of the Company's Class A common stock for \$108.9 million.
 The alliance provides GSK with an option to license, on an exclusive, worldwide basis, product candidates from all of the Company's existing discovery and development programs, or programs initiated prior to September 1, 2007.
 Upon opting in to a new program, GSK would be responsible for all development, manufacturing and commercialization activities for such programs.
 Consistent with the Company's strategy, the Company will be obligated at its sole cost to discover two structurally different product candidates for certain programs that GSK opts in to.
 The Company may receive clinical, regulatory and commercial milestone payments and royalties on any future sales.
 If a product is successfully commercialized, in addition to any royalty revenue the Company may receive, the total upfront and milestone payments that the Company could receive could range from up to \$130.0 million to \$162.0 million for programs with single-agent medicines and up to \$252.0 million for programs with both a single-agent and a combination medicine.
-GSK is not obligated to opt in to any of the Company's development programs.
-GSK has not exercised its right to opt in to any of the Company's programs under the strategic alliance.
-If GSK does not exercise its opt-in right with respect to a development program, the Company will need
+GSK is not obligated to opt in to any of the Company's programs under the strategic alliance.
+If GSK does not exercise its opt-in right with respect to a development program, the Company will need to collaborate with another third party or it will incur significant development costs and